American Clean Energy and Security Act: Arguments against the bill

 Criticism focused on ultimate costs and benefits of the plan.
-A report written for the conservative think tank The Heritage Foundation on the discussion draft of the bill claimed that the economy would react to this cap-and-trade system like it would lead to an energy crisis.
-This same report also claimed that the impact on global temperature by the end of the 21st century would amount to a reduction of no more than 0.2° Celsius.
+A report written for The Heritage Foundation, a conservative think tank, on the discussion draft of the bill claimed that the economy would react to this cap-and-trade system like it would lead to an energy crisis.
+This same report also claimed that the impact on global temperature by the end of the 21st century would amount to a reduction of no more than 0.2 °C. A Congressional Budget Office (CBO) analysis estimated that the cap-and-trade provisions of the American Clean Energy and Security Act would result in a net economy-wide cost of approximately $22 billion in 2020.
+This translates to an average annual cost of about $175 per household when considering both direct and indirect expenses.
+Additionally, the Environmental Protection Agency (EPA) projected that the implementation of the Act would lead to a 0.3% decrease in the Gross Domestic Product (GDP) by 2030.
+This reflects the economic adjustments required to meet the emission reduction targets specified in the legislation.

 Equity issues

 Economist Arnold Kling said the bill "maximizes rent-seeking (favoritism toward particular businesses) and minimizes carbon reduction".
 Other economists argued that the bill would create significant financial costs.
+Additionally, contributors to Yale Environment 360 expressed concerns that the compromises made in the legislation, while politically necessary, could undermine its effectiveness in addressing environmental justice issues.
+These compromises were seen as favoring large corporations and potentially leaving low-income households and small businesses at a disadvantage in adapting to the cap-and-trade system.
 The Wall Street Journal accused the Congressional Budget Office (CBO) of significantly underestimating the bill's ultimate costs, pointing out supposed flaws in its calculations.
 The Wall Street Journal also suggested that the bill's costs would disproportionately affect lower-income households, for which the CBO estimates did not account.
 The New York Times reported that the bill's provisions to levy tariffs on Chinese imports due to carbon emissions could provoke a trade war.
 The Competitive Enterprise Institute argued that the bill was essentially the "largest tax hike in world history".
 The American Petroleum Institute, representing the petroleum and natural gas industry, said the bill would place "disproportionate burden on all consumers of gasoline, diesel fuel, heating oil, jet fuel, propane and other petroleum products", and by 2035, it would cause gasoline prices in excess of $4.00 per gallon by today's standards.